Less Waste – More Money – Reduce Stress

 Less waste means less stress about disposing of stuff or recycling it later.
 Taking the lead, changing your habits, encouraging family and co-workers to do the same will make a difference so please try it Questioning the need for new stuff is part of the key to success!

-There’s lots of ways to reduce waste, save time and spend less money all of which helps our environment so let’s start today.
-Get your kids, familiy, friends and colleagues engaged by sharing the 20 tips listed.
+There are lots of ways to reduce waste, save time and spend less money all of which helps our environment so let’s start today.
+Get your kids, family, friends and colleagues engaged by sharing the 20 tips listed.

-Recycle IT have listed 20 tips to avoid creating waste.
+Recycle IT have listed 21 tips to avoid waste and save!

-- Rese papar and plastic shoppng bags for both grocery or clothes shopping
+- Reuse paper and plastic shopping bags for both grocery or clothes shopping

 - Use a shopping basket instead of a trolley.